Updated for June 2022.

-The New York State Legislature has finished redistricting our political maps based on the 2020 Census.
-This includes the New York State Senate, the state Assembly, and the federal Congressional districts for the House of Representatives.
+The New York “Special Master” has finished redistricting our political maps based on the 2020 Census.
+This includes the New York State Senate, the State Assembly, and the federal Congressional districts for the House of Representatives.
 What has changed in Bay Ridge?
 Are you in a new district?
-Check our maps to find out.
+What do the voting maps in Bay Ridge look like now?
+Join us as we analyze the new district maps for Bay Ridge.

 House of Representatives (Congressional District NY11)